-Back to the topic of this post: fire!
+Back to the topic of this blog post: fire, fire!

-Biike celebrations take place on the North Frisian Wadden Sea islands, the Hallig islands, and on the peninsula Eiderstedt.
+Biike celebrations take place on the North Frisian Wadden Sea islands, the Hallig islands, and on the peninsula of Eiderstedt.
 They also occur on the Wadden Sea islands of southern Denmark.
-It is less common on the mainland of Nordfriesland, but Biike celebrations are gaining popularity there too.
+It is less common on the mainland of the region of Nordfriesland, but Biike celebrations are gaining popularity there, too.

 Big stacks of wood are placed on beaches or elsewhere along the endless shores of Nordfriesland.
 The stacks are lit on the night of February 21-22.
 February 22 is the feast day of Saint Peter, patron of fishermen and sailors, among others.
-Traditionally, the Catholic feast day of Saint Peter marks the start of the sailing season for Frisian skippers and sailors, dating back to the Middle Ages.
+Traditionally, the Catholic feast day of Saint Peter marks the start of the sailing season for Frisian skippers and sailors.
+A tradition dating back to the Middle Ages.
 The sailing season ended on the feast day of Saint Nicholas in the first week of December.
-Different rituals exist, but the burning of straw puppets named Petermännchen ('little Peter men') is quite often practiced.
-According to some, the straw puppet or der Mann actually symbolizes the Pope in Rome.
-Whatever it represents, this clearly also explains the origin of the annual event of Burning Man, which takes place in August or September in the hot desert of the state of Nevada in the USA.
+Different rituals exist, but the burning of straw puppets named Petermännchen (‘little Peter men’) is quite often practiced.
+According to some, the straw puppet or der Mann actually symbolizes the Pope in the city of Rome.
+Whatever it represents, this clearly also explains the origin of the annual event of Burning Man, which takes place in the month August or September in the hot desert of the State of Nevada in the United States.

 Still, the origin of the North-Frisian fire celebration is unclear.
 We found three frequently given explanations.